Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Introduction

 We show that preserving this structural distinction unlocks substantial gains.
 By factorizing the dynamics into the Markovian environment transition $P(s'|s,a)$ and the deterministic automaton update $q'=\eta(q,s')$, we devise \qrmax, a model‑based algorithm that reuses each learned environment transition for every automaton state and retains separate optimistic bonuses.
-We show that \textsc{QR-Max} is PAC--MDP and reaches an $\varepsilon$-optimal policy after $\widetilde{\mathcal O}\!\left(\frac{|S||A|+|S||Q|}{\varepsilon^{3}(1-\gamma)^{3}}\right)$ interactions (hiding logarithmic factors).
-In comparison, applying \rmax\ to the product MDP over $S\times Q$ yields $\widetilde{\mathcal O}\!\left(\frac{|S||Q||A|}{\varepsilon^{3}(1-\gamma)^{3}}\right)$, so factorisation removes one multiplicative $|Q|$ term by reusing environment transitions across automaton states.
+We show that \textsc{QR-Max} is PAC--MDP: with high probability, all but a polynomial number of interaction steps are \(\varepsilon\)-optimal.
+Its sample bound has the factorized unknown-component term \(U=|S||A|m_E+|S||Q|m_Q\), where \(m_E,m_Q\) are the environment and automaton knownness thresholds, instead of the product-space count \(|S||Q||A|m\) incurred by applying \rmax\ directly on \(S\times Q\).
+Thus factorization avoids relearning the environment transition model separately for every automaton state.
 To the best of our knowledge, this is the first model-based RL algorithm for discrete-action NMRDPs that explicitly leverages the decoupling between environment and automaton dynamics to obtain PAC guarantees with improved sample-complexity bounds.
-Building on the same idea, we also introduce \textsc{Bucket-QR-Max}, a variant of \qrmax combining SimHash discretisation \citep{Charikar2002} with the factorised counts, which extends the approach to continuous state spaces without manual gridding and, under a standard bounded-discretisation assumption, admits a conditional PAC--MDP bound.
+Building on the same idea, we also introduce \textsc{Bucket-QR-Max}, a variant of \qrmax combining SimHash discretisation \cite{Charikar2002} with the factorised counts, which extends the approach to continuous state spaces without manual gridding and, under a standard bounded-discretisation assumption, admits a conditional PAC--MDP bound.

-We evaluate \qrmax\ on five maps, each combined with seven distinct reward machines of increasing spatial and temporal complexity, and we also include a continuous‑state variant.
+We evaluate \qrmax\ on five maps, each combined with seven distinct Reward Machines of increasing spatial and temporal complexity, and we also include a continuous‑state variant.
 On the benchmarks we consider, our approach is one to two orders of magnitude more sample-efficient than standard \rmax, the reward-machine-aware QRM, and optimistic explorers such as UCBVI, PSRL and OPSRL, while retaining formal PAC guarantees.
-These results suggest that \qrmax and its continuous extension are practical model-based algorithms with formal sample-complexity bounds for discrete-action NMRDPs.
+These results suggest that \qrmax and its continuous-state extension are practical model-based algorithms with formal sample-complexity bounds for discrete-action NMRDPs.
+Moreover, optimal discrete-action solutions can drive effective and efficient training in continuous-actions MDPs using hierarchical RL approaches (e.g., \cite{cipollone_ras_2025}).